fradav/fradav.github.io/_posts/2019-06-06-fsharp-pidigits.md

-Pretty straightforward from the the haskell code uh?
+Pretty straightforward from the haskell implementation uh?
 Except that... if we run
 ```fsharp
 mainPi 5000